Extending cycle for travel

 For example, instead of taking 8-10 weeks of active pills as recommended by your doctor, try taking 4-5 weeks of active pills, and then 1 week of inactive pills.
 You will get your period and have enough time to immerse (and restart the next set of active pills) before your trip.
 At that point you can revert to the usual schedule of 3 weeks active/1 week inactive pills.

-2) It can be unsettling to "ignore" stains that you know are clearly blood.
+2) It can be unsettling to “ignore” stains that you know are clearly blood.
 However, the actual Torah definition of niddah is a flow of blood, or blood accompanied by hargashah.
 The Rabbis added on to these laws the stringencies of stains and when doing so included built-in leniencies so as not to overburden women and constantly cause them to be rendered niddah.
-Therefore, you can and should take advantage of these leniencies, and take precautions against becoming niddah from staining by wearing colored underwear and waiting 15 seconds after urinating before wiping.
+Therefore, you can and should take advantage of these leniencies, and take precautions against becoming niddah from staining by wearing colored underwear or disposable pantyliners and waiting a few seconds (ideally15 seconds) after urinating before wiping.

 Please feel free to get back to us with any further questions.